Hundreds march to Parliament for teen suicide awareness

 "The Government should take notice of what's happening in Aotearoa," she said.

-The marchers, which include a large number of patched Mongrel Mob members, are expected at Parliament about 11.30am.
+The marchers included a large number of patched Mongrel Mob members.